Where is the heritage interpretation in interpretive exhibits?

-Are your exhibits giving lots of answers to questions that no one is asking?
+- Do your exhibits answer questions no one is asking?

-The goal of this paper is to provide an introduction into what makes an interpretive exhibit "interpretive", and some hints on how to make your exhibits more effective in translating its message from the language of the curator or resource expert to the "language of the visitors".
+The goal of this paper is to provide an introduction into what makes a heritage interpretation exhibit truly "interpretive", and to give some hints on how to make your exhibits more effective in translating your message from the language of the curator or resource expert to the every-day language of the visitor.

 What is an Exhibit?

 An exhibit is a public display of cues (visual, auditory, tactile, etc.) purposely brought together within defined boundaries for a planned effect.

 - Tell a story in an ordered sequence or fashion.

 - Tell a story that can’t be told on site.